In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 This will start the solver script and will pause before any input is

 provided to the binary.
-Now in another tab we can attach gdb
+Now in another tab we can attach gdb to the

 spawned process within that container with a little shell magic: